What is a structural rivet?

 Materials.

 Ensure the rivet material is compatible with the material being joined to avoid galvanic corrosion.
-As a rule, avoid using aluminium and stainless steel together, we recommend keeping the metal material like for like for maximum life.
+As a rule, avoid using aluminium and stainless steel together, we recommend keeping the material type like for like for maximum life.
 Stainless with stainless, aluminium with aluminium, etc.

 Rivet material compatibility table